 We are also very excited to be working on a new publication, “Working the SAL Program.”
 This will be an important resource for both men and women.

-The new manual will be an addition to the Men’s Working Recovery Bundle, and will replace the Green Book in the Women’s Working Recovery Bundle.
+The new manual will be an addition to the Men’s Working Recovery Bundle, and will replace Working the S-Anon Program in the Women’s Working Recovery Bundle.

 We need “Member Shares” as an important aspect of this new recovery resource.

 What is a Member Share?

 A “Member Share” is a simple paragraph written to give strength, hope, and experience on a certain aspect of recovery.
 As you peruse the list below, please consider what topics have been meaningful to you.
 What insights have you gained that a newcomer might need to hear?

 We hope all of our members who have gained a sense of recovery through working the SAL Program will consider submitting at least one Member Share for this new manual.

 All Member Shares will be quoted anonymously.
 You may submit on as many topics as you like.
 Please limit each topic you choose to one paragraph only.

 Send submissions to [email protected] with subject line: Member Shares, (Topic)

 The deadline for Member Shares Submissions will be October 15th.

 Topics To Choose From: